 And once they do, how do they determine fair terms and pricing upon which to do a deal?

-It is upon these “Due Diligence” matters where the real - as opposed to the theoretical - money on early stage deals is made.
+It is upon these “Due Diligence” matters where the real – as opposed to the theoretical – money on deals is made.

 It often requires hundreds and sometimes thousands of hours of accounting, legal and background reviews and checks, along with third party validation and research as to claims regarding market opportunity, competitive landscape and customer pipeline, traction, and satisfaction.

 It can be as time and energy intense as any business process or project one could possibly imagine.

 And because it is so, for those without very significant analytical resources and expertise, it is often also unrealistic to do it thoroughly and right.

 Luckily, there are some shortcuts that can yield impressive similar insight and results.

 I call them the “Who, Why, and When” 15 minute Modern Due Diligence Checklist.